 In connection with the private placement exemption for marketing interests in partnership-type funds, fewer than 500 investors in Japan shall acquire the interests, and the investors shall be notified that the offer of the interests has not been or will not be registered on the ground that they are securities set forth in article 2, paragraph 2, item 5 of the FIEA and that the offer of the interests falls under the category of a small number private placement exemption.
-Further, if the general partner relies on the QII business exemption, it shall comply with the following conditions:
+Further, if the general partner relies on the QII business exemption, it shall comply with, among other things, the following conditions:

-- it has at least one Qualified Institutional Investor (QII) limited partner; - it has no more than 49 non-QII limited partners; - · it has no disqualified investors listed in the FIEA; - it complies with the transfer restrictions, in which the QII may not transfer its interests to a person other than a QII and a non-QII may not transfer its interests to more than one person.
-A QII is defined in article 2, paragraph 3, item 1 of the FIEA.
+- it has at least one QII limited partner; - it has no investors other than QIIs or eligible non-QIIs; - it has no more than 49 eligible non-QII limited partners; - · it has no disqualified investors listed in the FIEA; and - it complies with the transfer restrictions, in which the QII may not transfer its interests to a person other than a QII and an eligible non-QII may not transfer its interests to more than one person who is a QII or an eligible non-QII.